RickyFoots/Kyonin/Planet/Golarion/Cities/Varisia/People of Varisia/Netch the Drowned.md

 ### Motivations - Secrets
 ---
 1. <u>Rumors</u>:
-	- She eats every one of the corpses of those that betrayed her.
+	- She eats everyone of the corpses of those that betrayed her.
 	- The power she gained after being drowned comes from a [[Formless God]].

 ## History